 For the end-users of MetaShare, the requirements are:

-- The user need a Microsoft Office 365 account.
-See MetaShare’s Service Description, for a list of all supported Microsoft Office 365 subscriptions.
+- The user need a Microsoft 365 account.
+See MetaShare’s Service Description, for a list of all supported Microsoft 365 subscriptions.
 If you are unsure which subscription your users have, click here.

 - Have a minimum of “read” permissions on SharePoint’s root-site, https://[your tenant’s name].sharepoint.com.

-- Are assigned the “MetaShare User” role, for MetaShare to be displayed in their Office 365 app launcher.
-Follow these instructions to assign the role in Azure.
+- Are assigned the “MetaShare User” role, for MetaShare to be displayed in their Microsoft 365 app launcher.

 - Have “Read” permissions on the document templates library (in order for them to be able to create documents).